Skip to Main Content

 Employers

-There are approximately 118,300 editors in the United States.
-Generally, newspaper editors are employed in every city or town, as most towns have at least one newspaper.
+Approximately 14,000 newspaper editors are employed in the in the United States.
+An additional 100,000 work for other types of print and digital publications.
+Generally, newspaper editors are employed in every city or town, as most large towns have at least one newspaper.
 As the population multiplies, so do the opportunities.
 In large metropolitan areas, there may be one or two daily papers, several general interest weekly papers, ethnic and other special-interest newspapers, trade newspapers, and daily and weekly community and suburban newspapers.
 All of these publications need managing and department editors.
 Online papers also provide opportunities for editors.

 Starting Out